DanielCoulson/DanielCoulson.github.io/_pages/about.md

 ---
 I am a Statistics PhD candidate at Cornell University working at the intersection of Bayesian inference, deep learning, and decision making under uncertainty.

 My research focuses on developing statistical and machine learning methods that are accurate, theoretically grounded, and principled in how they represent uncertainty and support decisions.
 I work across methodology, theory, and applied collaborations, with projects spanning time series, quantitative finance, cardiology, energy, weather, and Bayesian deep learning.

 A central theme of my PhD has been developing models for complex decision making problems.
-I developed a hierarchical Bayesian model for time varying correlation matrices and proved a posterior contraction result characterizing its theoretical behavior, with simulations demonstrating strong accuracy and uncertainty quantification.
+I developed a Bayesian framework for modeling time-varying correlation matrices in financial portfolios, combining dynamic shrinkage priors with multivariate factor stochastic volatility to capture evolving dependence under uncertainty.
+I also introduced an information-theoretically grounded scalar summary of overall portfolio co-movement and proved a posterior contraction result for this class of models.
+Simulations show stronger performance metrics than competing methods, while equity portfolio applications illustrate retrospective assessment of diversification and fragility during market stress.

 I have also worked on Foreclassing, a framework for settings where the goal is not simply to forecast the future, but to make a classification decision that depends on that future.
 This led to ForeClassNet, a deep Bayesian neural network that models possible future trajectories and their uncertainty before making downstream decisions, with experiments across weather, energy, and finance.